TRICKS TO USE BEFORE LABOR

 - Rescue Remedy, a Bach flower remedy, is excellent for bringing one quickly into focus when under stress or shock during a difficult labor.
 It can also be put on the baby’s forehead or wrist after a stressful birth.

-- Shepherd’s Purse tincture is the best herb to quickly stop postpartum hemorrhaging.
-Every midwife should have it with her in case an emergency situation arises.
-(You can read about how Motherlove founder Kathryn Higgins used this herb after her daughter’s birth here.)
+- Shepherd’s Purse tincture is the best herb to help with postpartum hemorrhaging.
+Every midwife should have it with her in case an emergency situation arises (you can read about how Motherlove founder Kathryn Higgins used this herb after her daughter’s birth here).

-- After the birth, we recommend using a sitz bath product such as Sitz Bath Spray or Sitz Bath Soak.
+- After the birth, we recommend using a sitz bath product such as Motherlove's Sitz Bath Spray.
 These herbs, yarrow, uva ursi, witch hazel, help soothe the sore perineum, can reduce swelling, and help slow bleeding.

 - Fill a plastic squirt bottle with a strong herbal tea of these same herbs - or use Motherlove's Sitz Bath Spray — to spritz your perineum as you urinate to lessen any burning and soothe soreness.